hariharanklm/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 ```

 Program to implement the K Means Clustering for Customer Segmentation.
-Developed by: THAMARAISELVAN V
+Developed by: Hariharan M
-RegisterNumber:  212221230115
+RegisterNumber:  212221220015

 import pandas as pd